Change can be seen as a negative thing. If you decide to quit your agency, people whisper and wonder what went so wrong.

 Don't forget to look after yourself

 When we're going through change, it's easy to neglect ourselves.
 We don't go to the gym; we eat unhealthy convenience foods.
 We might drink more alcohol to cope.
 Change can be stressful, granted.
 But you need to remember to look after yourself.
 You should aim to feel well-rested, healthy and full of energy.

 Drinking alcohol and eating crap will lead to a lack of decent sleep, which will only exacerbate the situation, leaving you emotional – not a good place to be when you're trying to make rational decisions to change your life.

 More often than not, we have no control over change.
 It happens without our input.
 When we get an inkling that change is coming, we have two options: we either wait to see what happens or we take control of the situation ourselves.
 You have to use your discretion to decide which route is best.

 Above all, be brave.
-Because as Walt Disney said: "All our dreams can come true – if we have the courage to pursue them."
-And you're braver than you think and capable of facing any challenge, if you put your mind to it.
+Because as Walt Disney said: "All our dreams can come true – if we dare to have the courage to pursue them."
+And you're braver than you think and capable of facing any challenge if you put your mind to it.
 Good luck!